frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

 ### 21. merge(right, on = None, how = 'inner', left_on = None, right_on = None, left_index = False, right_index = False, sort = False, suffixes = ('\_x', '\_y'), copy = True, indicator = False, join_type = 'bcast')

 __Parameters__
-**_right_**: It accepts a Frovedis DataFrame or a pandas DataFrame or a list of Frovedis DataFrame objects as parameter.
+**_right_**: It accepts a Frovedis DataFrame instance or a pandas DataFrame instance or a list of Frovedis DataFrame instances as parameter.
 Index should be similar to one of the columns in this one.
-If a Series is passed, its name attribute must be set, and that will be used as the column name in the resulting joined DataFrame.
+If a panads Series instance is passed, its name attribute must be set, and that will be used as the column name in the resulting joined dataframe.
 **_on_**: It accepts a string object or a list of strings as parameter.
 It is the column or index level names to join on.
-These must be present in both DataFrames.
+These must be present in both dataframes.
 (Default: None)
-When it is None and not merging on indexes then this defaults to the intersection of the columns in both DataFrames.
+When it is None and not merging on indexes then this defaults to the intersection of the columns in both dataframes.
 **_how_**: It accepts a string object as parameter.
 It informs the type of merge operation on the two objects.
 (Default: 'inner')
-1. **'left'**: form union of calling DataFrame’s index (or column if 'on' is specified) with other’s index and sort it lexicographically.
+1. **'left'**: form union of calling dataframe’s index (or column if 'on' is specified) with other’s index and sort it lexicographically.
-2. **'inner'**: form intersection of calling DataFrame’s index (or column if 'on' is specified) with other’s index, preserving the order of the  calling’s one.
+2. **'inner'**: form intersection of calling dataframe’s index (or column if 'on' is specified) with other’s index, preserving the order of the  calling’s one.

 **_left\_on_**: It accepts a string object or a list of strings as parameter.
-It represents column names to join on in the left DataFrame.
-It can also be an array or list of arrays of the length of the left DataFrame.
+It represents column names to join on in the left dataframe.
+It can also be an array or list of arrays of the length of the left dataframe.
 These arrays are treated as if they are columns.
 (Default: None)
 **_right\_on_**: It accepts a string object or a list of strings as parameter.
-It represents column names to join on in the right DataFrame.
-It can also be an array or list of arrays of the length of the right DataFrame.
+It represents column names to join on in the right dataframe.
+It can also be an array or list of arrays of the length of the right dataframe.
 These arrays are treated as if they are columns.
 (Default: None)
 **_left\_index_**: It accepts a boolean value as parameter.
-It is used to specify whether to use the index from the left DataFrame as the join key.
-(Default: False)

-**Note:- Either parameter 'left_on' or 'left_index' can be used but not combination of both.**
+It is used to specify whether to use the index from the left dataframe as the join key. **Either parameter 'left_on' or 'left_index' can be used, but not combination of both.** (Default: False)
 **_right\_index_**: It accepts a boolean value as parameter.
-It is used to specify whether to use the index from the right DataFrame as the join key.
-(Default: False)

-**Note:- Either parameter 'right_on' or 'right_index' can be used but not combination of both.**
+It is used to specify whether to use the index from the right dataframe as the join key. **Either parameter 'right_on' or 'right_index' can be used, but not combination of both.** (Default: False)
 **_sort_**: It accepts a boolean value.
-When this is explicitly set to True, it sorts the join keys lexicographically in the resultant DataFrame.
+When this is explicitly set to True, it sorts the join keys lexicographically in the resultant dataframe.
 When it is False, the order of the join keys depends on the join type ('how' parameter).
 (Default: False)
 **_suffixes_**: It accepts a list like (list or tuple) object of strings of length two as parameter.
 It indicates the suffix to be added to the overlapping column names in left and right respectively.
 Need to explicitly pass a value of None instead of a string to indicate that the column name from left or right should be left as-it is, with no suffix.
 At least one of the values must not be None.
 (Default: (“\_x”, “\_y”))

 **Note:- During merging two DataFrames, the overlapping column names should be different.
 For example: suffixes = (False, False), then the overlapping columns would have the same name so merging operation will fail.
 Also when there is no overlapping column, then this parameter is ignored automatically.**

 **_copy_**: It is an unused parameter.
 (Default: True)
 **_indicator_**: It is an unused parameter.
 (Default: False)
 **_join\_type_**: It accepts a string type object as parameter.
 It represents the type of join to be used internally.
 It can be specified as 'bcast' for broadcast join or 'hash' for hash join.
 (Default: 'bcast')

 __Purpose__
-It is a utility to merge DataFrame objects with a database-style join.
+It is a utility to merge dataframe objects with a database-style join.

 The join is done on columns or indexes.
 If joining columns on columns, the DataFrame indexes will be ignored.
 Otherwise if joining indexes on indexes or indexes on a column or columns, the index will be passed on.

-For example:
+For example,

-    # example to merge with parameters left_on and right_on

     import pandas as pd
     import frovedis.dataframe as fdf

+    # creating a pandas dataframe
     pd_df1 = pd.DataFrame({'lkey': ['foo', 'bar', 'baz', 'foo'],
                         'value': [1, 2, 3, 5]})

+    # creating another pandas dataframe
     pd_df2 = pd.DataFrame({'rkey': ['foo', 'bar', 'baz', 'foo'],
                         'value': [5, 6, 7, 8]})

+    # creating a frovedis dataframe
     fd_df1 = fdf.DataFrame(pd_df1)

     # display frovedis dataframe
     fd_df1.show()

+    # creating another frovedis dataframe
     fd_df2 = fdf.DataFrame(pd_df2)

-    # display frovedis dataframe
+    # display other frovedis dataframe
     fd_df2.show()

-    # Merge fd_df1 and fd_df2 on the lkey and rkey columns.
-    # The value columns have the default suffixes, _x and _y, appended.
-    fd_df1.merge(fd_df2, left_on = 'lkey', right_on = 'rkey').show()

-Output,
+Output

     index   lkey    value
     0       foo     1